 The code rate is assessed by measuring the entropy, H, of the discrete probability distribution P_q of the quantization indices over an ensemble of images.
 Traditionally, the distortion is assessed directly in the image domain by taking the squared Euclidean norm of the difference between x and \hat{x} (or equivalently, the peak signal-to-noise ratio, PSNR).
 However, it is well known that PSNR is not well-aligned with human perception [3].
-To alleviate this problem, we allow an additional "perceptual" transform of both vectors z = h(x) and $\hat{z} = h(\hat{x})$, on which we then compute distortion using a norm.
-With an appropriate transform h, this can provide a better approximation of subjective visual distortion [4].
+To alleviate this problem, we allow an additional "perceptual" transform of both vectors z = h(x) and $\hat{z} = h(\hat{x})$, on which we then compute distortion using a suitable norm.
+A well-chosen transform h can provide a significantly better approximation of subjective visual distortion than PSNR (e.g., [4]).